MingyuJ666/Multimode-fusion-method-under-multi-task/README.md

 <p align="center">
   <img src="./image/vqa.png" width="900" height="420", scale= 0.5, alt="猫图片">
 </p>
-In this experiment, our primary focus lies in the five-class prediction task for Visual Question Answering (VQA).
-We are conducting a comparative experiment to illustrate the disparities in prediction results when the ARAF Framework is employed as opposed to when it is not utilized.
-The experimental results are presented through ROC (Receiver Operating Characteristic) curve plots, with the network utilizing the ARAF Framework showcasing superior performance, as evidenced by a larger area under the ROC curve.
-This suggests that the ARAF Framework has a positive impact on enhancing the performance of VQA tasks.
+This experiment focuses on five categories of prediction tasks related to Visual Question Answering (VQA).
+It is a comparative study aimed at illustrating the differences in prediction results when using the ARAF framework compared to not using it.
+The experimental results are presented through ROC (Receiver Operating Characteristic) curve graphs.
+From the experimental results, we observed that networks utilizing the ARAF framework exhibit superior performance as indicated by their larger ROC curve areas.
+This suggests that the ARAF framework has a positive impact on enhancing the performance of VQA tasks.

 ### Regression